 I don’t disagree.
-There’s always a few lucky exceptions, whose book becomes a best seller in the first few months of sale, or hits the market at exactly the right time.
-Sadly, for the rest of us, it can take many years and several books to gain the level of visibility required to build a strong readership.
+There are always some lucky exceptions whose debut either hits the market at the perfect time or who has discovered the secret ingredients to make it into a bestseller.
+Sadly, for the rest of us, it can take many years and several books to gain the level of visibility required to build a healthy readership.

 There’s nothing wrong with having big dreams, but dreams alone won’t take you where you want to go.
 Consider why you write.
 If it’s for success and money alone, step away from the keyboard now.
 Most authors, even those traditionally published will not sell enough books in the early days of their career, if at all, to be able to write full-time.
 For the majority of us, writing must come second to our day jobs and fit in with the demands of work and family life.

 First and foremost, you must love what you do to make writing a priority rather than viewing it as a meal ticket to a fat royalty cheque.
 Keep it real.
 Commit to a regular writing routine.
 Put in the hours to learn your craft, develop an iron will, and most of all, enjoy the journey.

 After all, that’s how the best stories are made.